Vermont police release sketch of a person of interest in the killing of a retired college dean

 Witnesses reported that the man was acting odd, Dunlap said, but he would not elaborate.
 More than one person observed the man but Dunlap would not say how many.

-“Person of interest, suspect, it’s definitely somebody we want to talk to,” he said.
+“A person of interest, a suspect, it’s definitely somebody we want to talk to,” he said.

-Students and residents in the small Vermont town of Castleton were being told to lock their doors and stick together as police have been searching for the killer.
+Students and residents in Castleton were being told to lock their doors and stick together as police have been searching for the killer.

+“Just be vigilant and you know if you see something say something.
+Please report it,” Dunlap said Wednesday.

+Amelia Harrison, a university student who works at a pizza shop and a restaurant in town, said she sometimes gets out at 11 p.m. and looks around while she’s walking to her car, locking it immediately once she’s inside since the shooting.
+She said she’s surprised how long it’s taking to make an arrest.

 Fleming was a retired dean and professor of education at what was called Castleton State College and is now the Vermont State University Castleton Campus.
 She was found shot to death Thursday afternoon about a mile (1.61 kilometers) south of campus.